 For most states, temporary orders are not used as evidence at trial.
 Any evidence of abuse will need to be resubmitted at trial.
 The parent accused of abuse can also present evidence at trial to show that their problem has been resolved.
 The best interests of the child is the primary factor used to determine the final custody arrangements.

 Do you need help filing for an emergency custody hearing?
-Contact our La Mesa team of divorce attorneys to discuss your case today.
+Contact our San Diego child custody attorneys to discuss your case today.